DETAILED ACTION

 a memory storing computer-readable instructions that, when executed by the one or more processors (e.g., [0037]-[0040]), cause the one or more processors to:

-analyze sensor data associated with an individual performing a set of process operations to a set of process materials to make a product (e.g., [0004]-[0005], [0030]-[0045]);
+analyze sensor data including one or more of: images of an individual, videos of the individual, audio of the individual, or location data of the individual, captured as the individual performs a set of process operations to a set of process materials to make a product (e.g., [0004]-[0005], [0030]-[0045]);

-generate, based on analyzing the sensor data associated with the individual performing the set of process operations to the set of process materials to make the product, a visualization of the set of process operations being performed to the set of process materials to make the product, wherein the visualization illustrates one or more of the set of process materials for making the product, one or more equipment used to make the product, the set of process operations applied to the materials to make the product, a sequence of the process operations, a timing of the process operations, or quantity information regarding the materials used in the process (e.g., [0004]-[0005], [0030]-[0045]); and
+generate, based on analyzing the sensor data associated with the individual performing the set of process operations to the set of process materials to make the product, a visualization of the set of process operations being performed to the set of process materials to make the product, wherein the visualization illustrates one or more of the set of process materials for making the product, the one or more equipment used to make the product, the set of process operations applied to the materials to make the product, the sequence of the process operations, the timing of the process operations, or the quantity information regarding the materials used in the process (e.g., [0004]-[0005], [0030]-[0045]); and

 provide, via the user interface, the visualization of the individual performing the set of process operations to the set of process materials to make the product (e.g., [0004]-[0005], [0030]-[0045]).